TravisWheelerLab/soda-docs/docs/source/classes/AxisChart.rst

 .. rst-class:: trst-method-desc

-This uses the AxisChart's current queryStart and queryEnd to set the d3 scale used for the axis.
+This takes the provided query arguments and sets the d3 scale to map between the provided semantic range and the TrackChart's actual SVG viewport coordinate space.
+If there is a ZoomController assigned to the TrackChart, it will set the ZoomController's scale instead.

 .. rst-class:: trst-method-field-list